 Published on: Jan 17, 2016 @ 20:31 Originally Published in: 2015 (old website) (C) Jay Auger - website owner & author Notice: Any form of duplication methods (including but not limited to copy/paste of text and screen capture) of the website's content is strictly forbidden.

-Before Group B was cancelled, Bruno Saby managed to get much rallying experience with the top Peugeot Talbot Sport WRC team, winning the 1986 Tour de Corse.
-Afterwards, among other series, he participated in the 1988 French Rallycross Championship driving a Lancia Delta S4.
+Before Group B was cancelled, young Bruno Saby managed to get much rallying experience with the top Peugeot Talbot Sport WRC team and managed to win the 1986 Tour de Corse while driving the 205 Turbo 16.
+Afterwards, among other racing series, Saby participated in the 1988 French Rallycross Championship while driving a specially prepared Lancia Delta S4.
+He ultimately finished 2nd in that year’s championship.

-Albeit it was a very costly car, the Delta S4 was one of the most coveted for rallycross since it combined both supercharging and turbocharging (resulting in very little lag and more power down in the low rpm range).
-However, the car was reportedly very twitchy and difficult to drive on bumpy terrain.
-As such, many Delta S4 rallycross privateers tried adding lots of aerodynamic aids to the car.
-Albeit Saby’s S4 was officially rated at 450 HP, other teams reportedly used up to 600 HP, and in the later rallycross horsepower wars it was rumored that some S4s had over 800 HP.
-It is one of the rarer Group B cars to participate in the European Rallycross Championship.
+Albeit it was a very costly car, the Lancia Delta S4 was originally one of the most coveted for rallycross since it combined both supercharging and turbocharging (resulting in very little lag and more power down in the low rpm range).
+However, the Delta S4 was reportedly very twitchy and difficult to drive on bumpy terrain typical of rallycross so many teams tried adding lots of aerodynamic aids to the car such as large rear spoilers.

 |Group/Class||Formula A – Division 2||Championships: none|